jonathonwolfe/chance-the-gardener/README.md

 Run `npm run packager` to build for your platform.

+The result will be found in the `packaged` folder.

 ## FarmBot API
 This project makes API calls to the FarmBot system.